IntelliTect/Coalesce/Coalesce2.0Changes.md

   * On each ViewModel and ListViewModel instance, there is an instance-level configuration object named `coalesceConfig`.
 This object controls settings for each specific instance of a model.

 * New attribute: [Controller].
 Place this attribute on your C# model classes to customize the generation of the API controllers.

-* Added extension method for IServiceProvider: services.AddCoalesce().
-This replaces the need for the required "ReflectionRepository.AddContext" call in Startup.cs.